Paris events in March celebrate early signs of spring and longer days to the City of Lights as activities move outside again.

 Find the best 27 locations to see gorgeous cherry blossoms in Paris

-Daylight Savings Time in France - Just a reminder: Paris, France, and most other European countries switch to Daylight Savings Time (DST) on the last Sunday of the month - March 26 this year, so at 2am, move your clocks ahead by one hour.
-You lose an hour of sleep - but the extra hour of daylight at the end of the day makes your days in Paris last even longer!
+Daylight Savings Time in France - Just a reminder: Paris, France, and most other European countries switch to Daylight Savings Time (DST) on the last Sunday of the month - March 29 this year, so at 2am, move your clocks ahead by one hour.
+You lose an hour of sleep - but the extra hour of daylight at the end of the day makes your visit to Paris last even longer!

 Car-Free Sundays in Paris